top of page

 Understand the covered reasons for canceling a trip:

 If you have a plan with Allianz Travel Insurance, there are many covered reasons for last-minute trip cancellations.
 One common reason is a medical emergency: if you, your travel companion or a family member suffers a serious injury or illness.
 A doctor must examine the sick or injured person and advise that the trip be canceled.
+Other covered reasons include personal misfortunes you can't control, such as losing your employment after three or more years on the job or suffering a burglary, fire or other disasters that leave your home uninhabitable.
+You can find a full list of covered reasons for trip cancellation in the documents for your specific plan.

 bottom of page